Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Rooty Hill has 108 active public transport stops offering a mix of train and bus services.
-These stops are served by 36 individual routes, collectively providing 4,065 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically located 191 meters from the nearest stop.
-Most residents commute outward due to Rooty Hill's primarily residential nature.
-Car remains the dominant mode of transport at 80%, with train usage at 14%.
-Vehicle ownership averages 1.4 per dwelling, above the regional average.
+These are served by 36 individual routes, collectively facilitating 4,065 weekly passenger trips.
+Transport accessibility is rated excellent with residents typically located 191 meters from the nearest stop.
+Primarily residential, most commuters travel outward.
+Cars dominate at 80%, while trains account for 14%.
+Vehicle ownership averages 1.4 per dwelling, exceeding the regional average.

-According to the 2021 Census, a high 28.5% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 580 trips per day across all routes, equating to approximately 37 weekly trips per stop.
-The accompanying map shows the 100 nearest stops to the location's centrepoint.
+According to the 2021 Census, 28.5% of residents work from home, possibly due to COVID-19 conditions.
+Service frequency averages 580 trips daily across all routes, equating to approximately 37 weekly trips per stop.
+The accompanying map displays the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport